ucan-wg/invocation/README.md

     Boris ->> 🚗: Invoke!(Drive 🚗)
 ```

-In the example above, steps ➌ and ➍ are qualitatively different.
-Step ➌ grants authority (to drive the car). ➍ is a _command_ to do so.
+In the example above, steps ➌ and ➍ are qualitatively different:

+- Step ➌ grants authority (to drive the car)
+- Step ➍ is a _command_ to do so

 ## 1.1.2 Lazy vs Eager Evaluation